 [Heading inserted by No. 13 of 1906 s.
 1A (as amended by No. 40 of 1957 s.
 21).]

 17A.
-Interpretation
+Term used: bill of sale

 In this Part the term bill of sale means a bill of sale by way of security, and includes all assignments, transfers, declarations of trust without transfer, and other assurances of personal chattels, and also powers of attorney, authorities, or licences to take possession of personal chattels as security for the payment of money or the performance of an obligation but does not include a debenture.